Marcelotsvaz/python-project-template/readme.md

 	- Logging
 	- CLI

-For a detailed description of all features check the [documentation](https://marcelotsvaz.gitlab.io/python-project-template/documentation/) and the [examples](examples/).
+For a detailed description of all features check the [documentation](https://marcelotsvaz.gitlab.io/python-project-template/documentation/).

 ## 📂 Project Structure